Geotab/mg-api-js/README.md

     path: 'serverAddress',
 }
 ```
-**Note** - *If you do not know the exact server address, this can be omitted when using a password, and will route the initial authentication to `my.geotab.com`*.
+**Note** - *If you do not know the exact server address this can be omitted when using a password, and will route the initial authentication to `my.geotab.com`*.

 #### With SessionId